CSCfi/csc-user-guide/docs/apps/krona.md

 ```text
 ktImportTaxonomy -q 2 -t 3 KrakenOutput -o KronaReport.html
 ```
-The Krona visualizations are based on HTML5 and thus it is not straight forward to study them in Puhti-rhel7.
+The Krona visualizations are based on HTML5.
+To study them you can open a virtual desktop in [Puhti web interface](../../computing/webinterface/desktop.md) and open a browser there.

-However if you copy these files to a publicly accessible data bucket in Allas, you can study the results with your local web browser.
+Alternatively you can copy these files to a publicly accessible data bucket in Allas, and study the results with your local web browser.
 You can use commands [a-flip](../../data/Allas/using_allas/a_commands/#a-flip) or [a-publish](../data/Allas/using_allas/a_commands.md#a\
 -publish) to do the copying:

 For example command: